Memory Minders

 Eating well is up next on our discussion of lifestyle habits that impact our memory wellness.
 Studies link brain healthy eating with enhanced cognitive skills and memory.
 We know it’s better for our bodies and our brains.
 Yet often it’s difficult to make this habit a priority.
 We’ve all heard stories of people who deprive themselves of certain foods then later binge to excess.
 This is an unhealthy cycle not worth copying.
 So how can we make healthy eating a habit?

 There are many ways to try this, but one I’m working on this year is meal planning.
-This habit of planning out at least our dinners for the week is incredibly helpful to stay on track with healthy eating.
+A habit of planning our dinners for the week is incredibly helpful to stay on track with healthy eating.
 It began as a personal challenge to use what was in our freezer.
 Turns out, it’s helping our family eating habits, too.

 The tweak I’ve added lately is to use what’s in the freezer, but also to buy mainly whole, fresh, and brain healthy foods.
 I’m opting to supplement what we have with dark fruits and vegetables, whole grains, and less processed foods.
 Now this isn’t to say we haven’t splurged on eating, but we’re trying to do so wisely.